novarac23/niks-website/_posts/2023-08-06-simple-and-practical-nlp.md

 ...Wow, this was really bad.
 Here is the truth.
 It's boring.
 Plus...
 ```

 Here we see that a person thinks the movie is really bad.
-We can go down the list of potentially negative comments and address the ones that are relevant.
+We can go down the list of potential negative comments and address the relevant ones.

 Of course, this will flag false positives (a comment that is flagged as negative but really isn’t) but given that we want to start working on negative comments immediately this will do the job.
 It will also give us time to develop a more complex model if we want to go down that route.